Hypercubed/angular-downloadsvg-directive/README.md

 - Download `<svg>` by element or selector.
 - Copies SVG element styles as rendered in the browser, including styles defined in Cascading Style Sheets (CSS).
 - Copies only SVG relevant and non-default styles.
 [See here](http://www.w3.org/TR/SVG/propidx.html).
+- Computed styles are in-lined for maximum compatibility.

 ## Install